woojiq/nixos-config/README.md

 ### TODO
+* Blueman applet sometimes is not started.
+* Remove photos from the repo history to decrease its size.
 * Wezterm wayland problems with fractional scaling
 * Hibernation doesn't work (wake ups immediately)
 * Alt-tab (like on Windows).
 * Screen lock before hibernating.
+* Thunderbird and emails.
+* Encryption for some modules.
+* Hyprland: maximized windows - bold borders or other indicator.
+* VsCode for openwrt development via ssh.
+* Setup LVM (disk).
+* Setup terminal different from wezterm (as a backup option).
+* Build Zed for Linux and try it out (intrigued).

 _NOTDECL_ comment (not declaratively) means I (you) need to do this manually on fresh installation.